dask/distributed/docs/source/active_memory_manager.rst

     - Create more replicas of a task than there are workers
     - Create replicas of a task on workers that already hold them
     - Create replicas on paused or retiring workers

+    It is generally a good idea to design policies to be as simple as possible and let the AMM take care of the edge cases above by ignoring some of the suggestions.

     Optionally, the ``run`` method may retrieve which worker the AMM just selected, as
     follows: